-I’m not sure of the yellow highlighted section about Mary Ann.
+I’m not sure of the this section about Mary Ann.
 1859

-Mary Ann Ousley 1859 lived at Tarnagulla (Jacob and Tamzin’s second child.)
+Mary Ann Ousley 1859 lived at Tarnagulla (Jacob and Tamzin’s third child.)

 3. Jno?
 Thomas Lee Ousley 1882

-Mary Ann Ousley, born 1859 married 1887 to Thomas Campbell at Bridgewater.
+Mary Ann Ousley, born 1859 later married 1887 to Thomas Campbell at Bridgewater.

 6. Annie Campbell 1890 – 1971 aged 82 wed Hocking

 7. Jessie Clemons Campbell 1891 – 1970 aged 79 wed Swanwick